usnistgov/5gdeploy/README.md

 # save container logs
 docker logs amf1 >amf1.log
-# If you ask for help, attach this log file, do not send screenshots.
+# If you ask for help regarding a container, attach this log file, do not send screenshots.

 # stop a scenario
 cd ~/compose/20230601